-Guided by MSA standards, and other legal requirements, the NMFS has a well-established institutional framework for research developed within the Alaska Fisheries Science Center (AFSC) in Seattle, which operates several laboratories and Divisions.
+Guided by MSA standards, and other legal requirements, the NMFS has a well-established institutional framework for research developed within the AFSC in Seattle, which operates several laboratories and divisions.
 The Auke Bay Laboratories in Alaska conduct scientific research on fish stocks, fish habitats, and the chemistry of marine environments.
-The Fisheries Monitoring and Analysis Division (FMA) monitors groundfish fishing activities in the US EEZ off Alaska and conducts research associated with sampling commercial fishery catches, estimation of catch and bycatch mortality, and analysis of fishery-dependent data.
-The Resource Assessment and Conservation Engineering Division (RACE) conducts fishery surveys to measure the distribution and abundance of approximately 40 commercially important fish and crab stocks.
-The Resource Ecology and Fisheries Management Division (REFM) collects data to support management of Northeast Pacific and eastern Bering Sea fish and crab resources, including Pollock.
-REFM also produces an annual Economic Status Report.
+The Fisheries Monitoring and Analysis Division monitors groundfish fishing activities in the U.S. EEZ off Alaska and conducts research associated with sampling commercial fishery catches, estimation of catch and bycatch mortality, and analysis of fishery-dependent data.
+The Resource Assessment and Conservation Engineering Division conducts fishery surveys to measure the distribution and abundance of approximately 40 commercially important fish and crab stocks.
+The Resource Ecology and Fisheries Management Division collects data to support management of Northeast Pacific and EBS fish and crab resources, including pollock, and produces an annual Economic Status Report.
 ADFG has a well-developed research capacity and conducts surveys and stock assessments in State waters to help determine safe harvest levels.
-NPFMC actively encourages stakeholder participation, and all Council deliberations are conducted in open, public sessions.
+The Council actively encourages stakeholder participation, and all Council deliberations are conducted in open, public sessions.

-Peer reviewed stock assessments are done annually and used as the scientific basis to set catch quotas for the 4 pollock stock components.
+Peer reviewed stock assessments are done annually and used as the scientific basis to set catch quotas for the four pollock stock components.
 The assessments take into account uncertainty and evaluate stock status relative to reference points in a probabilistic way.
-The SAFE reports provide information on the historical catch trend, estimates of the maximum sustainable yield of the groundfish complex as well as its component species groups, assessments on the stock condition of individual species groups; assessments of the impacts on the ecosystem of harvesting the groundfish complex at the current levels given the assessed condition of stocks, including consideration of rebuilding depressed stocks; and alternative harvest strategies and related effects on the component species groups.
+The SAFE reports provide information on the historical catch trend, estimates of the MSY of the groundfish complex as well as its component species groups, assessments on the stock condition of individual species groups; assessments of the impacts on the ecosystem of harvesting the groundfish complex at the current levels given the assessed condition of stocks, including consideration of rebuilding depressed stocks; and alternative harvest strategies and related effects on the component species groups.
 Various biological studies and surveys which feed data into the stock assessments are reviewed as well.
-The SAFE reports are scientifically based, consider all available research on pollock and provide information to NPFMC for determining annual harvest specifications, documenting significant trends or changes in the stocks, marine ecosystem, and fisheries.
+The SAFE reports are scientifically based, consider all available research on pollock and provide information to the Council for determining annual harvest specifications, documenting significant trends or changes in the stocks, marine ecosystem, and fisheries.
 The SAFE reports are comprehensive and publicly available.
-The AFSC periodically requests a more comprehensive review of groundfish stock assessments by the Center of Independent Experts (CIE), and any recommendations are addressed in subsequent stock assessments.
+The AFSC periodically requests a more comprehensive review of groundfish stock assessments by the CIE, and any recommendations are addressed in subsequent stock assessments.

-The Pollock Conservation Cooperative (PCC) Research Center at the School of Fisheries and Ocean Sciences in University of Alaska Fairbanks was established in 2000 to improve knowledge about the North Pacific Ocean and Bering Sea through research and education, focusing on the commercial fisheries of the Bering Sea and Aleutian Islands.
-The Center receives extensive funding from the pollock fishing industry in Alaska, including the PCC, and provides grants and other funding for research on pollock and other species.
+The Pollock Conservation Cooperative Research Center at the School of Fisheries and Ocean Sciences in University of Alaska Fairbanks was established in 2000 to improve knowledge about the North Pacific Ocean and BS through research and education, focusing on the commercial fisheries of the BSAI.
+The Pollock Conservation Cooperative Research Center receives extensive funding from the pollock fishing industry in Alaska and provides grants and other funding for research on pollock and other species.